dasch-swiss/dsp-docs/README.md

 Make sure that

-- you're at the root of the dsp-docs repo
 - the virtual environment is active (`(.venv)` at the beginning of the command line)
 - the submodules are up-to-date (run `make update-submodules`)